dfinity/portal/docs/developer-docs/setup/manage-canisters.md

     These commands run using the `registered_owner` identity, making that user the owner of the canisters deployed.

-7. Call the `greet` function to verify a successful deployment by running the following command:
+- #### Step 7:  Call the `greet` function to verify a successful deployment by running the following command:

         dfx canister call pubs greet '("Sam")'